-- (d) Effective on the first day of the first full pay period in January 2019, those employees who are permanent or limited status, classified employees on the preceding day, and who have an annualized salary, (after the addition of the one and thirty-five hundredths percent (1.35%) increase is applied) which is less than twenty-nine thousand, one hundred and twenty dollars (\$29,120), will be paid one-fourth (1/4) of the difference between their annualized salary and twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of each calendar quarter, so long as their annualized salary is still less than twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of that calendar quarter.
-Effective on the first day of the first full pay period in January 2020, those employees who are permanent or limited status, classified employees on the preceding day, and who have an annualized salary, (after the addition of the one and thirty-five hundredths percent (1.35%) increase is applied) which is less than twenty-nine thousand, one hundred and twenty dollars (\$29,120), will be paid one-fourth (1/4) of the difference between their annualized salary and twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of each calendar quarter, so long as their annualized salary is still less than twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of that calendar quarter.
+- (c) Employees who are less than two and one quarter percent (2.25%) above the maximum of their pay grade on the effective date of the July 2021 increase, shall receive that proportion of the increase that will result in their placement on step 15 of their pay grade, and shall receive the difference between this base salary increase and the two and one quarter percent (2.25%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above. - (d) Effective on the first day of the first full pay period in July 2020, those employees who are permanent or limited status, classified employees on the preceding day, and who have an annualized salary which is less than twenty-nine thousand, one hundred and twenty dollars (\$29,120), will be paid one-fourth (1/4) of the difference between their annualized salary and twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of each calendar quarter, so long as their annualized salary is still less than twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of that calendar quarter.
+Effective on the first day of the first full pay period in July 2021, those employees who are permanent or limited status, classified employees on the preceding day, and who have an annualized salary, (after the addition of the two and one quarter percent (2.25%) increase is applied) which is less than twenty-nine thousand, one hundred and twenty dollars (\$29,120), will be paid one-fourth (1/4) of the difference between their annualized salary and twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of each calendar quarter, so long as their annualized salary is still less than twenty-nine thousand, one hundred and twenty dollars (\$29,120) at the beginning of that calendar guarter.
 The calculation of this benefit for Part-time Employees who meet the above criteria will be prorated on the basis of the number of hours regularly worked.
 All employees covered by this section shall receive the above increases for each fiscal year. - 4.
 The required time on each step in the Step Pay Plan shall be as follows: